wbzhou2001/wbzhou2001.github.io/index.md

 My research interests lie in developing data-driven methods for social good, blending **machine learning, statistics, and operations research**.
-My work spans areas such as generative modeling, uncertainty quantification, spatio-temporal analysis, and causal inference.
+My works span areas such as generative modeling, uncertainty quantification, spatio-temporal analysis, and causal inference.
-I am concentrating on applications of these methods in sustainability, public health, and seismology recently.
+I have been concentrating on the deployment of these methods in sustainability, public health, and seismology recently.

 ## Papers